 This document was developed by the Architecture and Construction Committee and Task Force of the 2021 Alabama Career and Technical Education Course of Study Committee and Task Force, composed of middle school, high school, and college educators appointed by the Alabama State Board of Education and business and professional persons appointed by the Governor (Code of Alabama, 1975, §16-35-1).
-The Committee and Task Force began work in February of 2021 and submitted the document to the Alabama State Board of Education for adoption at the January 2022 meeting.
+The Committee and Task Force began work in February of 2021 and submitted the document to the Alabama State Board of Education for initial adoption at the January 2022 meeting.
+The revised version was approved at the Board's July 2023 meeting.